-It’s even worse when you’ve been doing something one way for what seems like forever only to be told that you have to change you ways going forward.
+It’s even worse when you’ve been doing something one way for what seems like forever only to be told that you have to change your ways going forward.

 In this case, the change is in how to report payments to independent contractors.

-It used to be that small businesses (or any business for that matter) would have to file a 1099-MISC for anyone regardless of the payment type.
+It used to be that a small business (or any business for that matter) would have to file a 1099-MISC for anyone regardless of the payment type.